 So the D3400 has a neat trick that helps with this: it will detect the focal length being used on many modern lenses and automatically use that in adjusting the minimum shutter speed.
 If you’re using the 18-55mm kit lens, as an example, when you zoom out as wide as it will go, the minimum shutter speed will be 1/30 sec.
 If you zoom in as close as you can go the minimum shutter speed will automatically change to 1/100 sec.
 And there’s a sliding scale in between.

-That’s a very handy feature, because it greatly reduces the chances of blurred photos from camera shake.
+This is a very handy feature, because it greatly reduces the chances of blurred photos from camera shake.
 On higher-end models in Nikon’s range you can fine-tune it even more by adjusting the sensitivity of the auto minimum shutter speed setting itself to be faster or slower than the default, and even though I’m pretty comfortable hand-holding the camera at slowish shutter speeds, I often set it to be one step faster than the default as a safety precaution to reduce the chances of motion blur.

+Auto ISO works in M, A, S, and P shooting modes.
 The Auto minimum shutter speed setting works only in the A and P modes.

 When Not to Use Automatic ISO